Graduate Student Orientation

 Contact Environmental Health & Safety for more information.

-*New Master of Business Administration, Master of Accounting, Master of Interdisciplinary Studies, and online Master of Computer Science, Data Science and Engineering Management and Leadership students are not required to complete the General Online Graduate Student Orientation; all thesis and non-thesis master's not listed, and non-MBA professional master's students are required to complete, but please check with your program coordinator for additional information.
-All Ph.D. and DMA students are required to attend orientation.
+*New Master of Business Administration, Master of Accounting and online Master of Computer Science, Data Science and Engineering Management and Leadership students are not required to complete the General Online Graduate Student Orientation; all thesis and non-thesis master's not listed, and non-MBA professional master's students are required to complete, but please check with your program coordinator for additional information.
+All Ph.D. and DMA students are required to complete the online orientation.
 Rice students who have completed a master's degree at Rice University and are starting their PhD do not need to complete the online general graduate student orientation if previously completed.